deefstes/bursty-producer-laggy-consumer/README.md

 **illustrate() -** This function reads the abovementioned *prodChan* and *consChan* and calls the *draw()* function to write the state to screen.

-**draw() -** This function draws a number scale from 0 to 100 (buffer size) on the screen and shows the current position of the producer on top of the line, the consumer underneath the line and the number of messages in the buffer below that.
+**draw() -** This function draws a number scale from 0 to 100 (buffer size) on the screen and shows the current position of the producer above the line, the consumer below the line and the number of messages in the buffer below that.
 The producer and consumer pointers will wrap around when it reaches the end of the line but the buffer position will obviously always be somewhere between 0 and 100.

 ###### Caveat
 The *draw()* function makes use of ```fmt.Print("\033[H\033[2J")``` which is effectively a clearscreen command.
 This will not work on all terminals and might result in unreadable output, depending on which terminal you're using.